 In the Ephraim Kinship Project in Kenya, the Kinship church serves its members with a home for orphaned children, clean water, a school, and a medical clinic.
 Children in the entire community are served by the Ephraim Kinship Project, not just orphans and widows.

 In the Buwanda Kinship Project in Uganda, over 40 orphans have found a home and 350 children have the opportunity to go to school.
 The Kinship Project works to help protect the children from being abducted during long walks to fetch water, unfortunately a common problem, by sharing their water supply and filters.
 The Buwanda Kinship Project is working to reunite abducted and abandoned children with their families, and many local families foster children during this transition.

-Stepping into a kinship means extending a hand in friendship and working together.
+Stepping into a Kinship Project means extending a hand in friendship and working together.
 While you may provide crucial financial support, hardworking people on the ground are teaching children how to read, cooking enough to feed a small army, or cleaning mud-smeared tile floors.
 If you were to visit, the biggest way you could bless them would be to greet them with a hug and talk over a warm meal.
 Get to know their hearts and share yours.
 After all, by working together to serve each other, you have more in common than you may realize.